What Is Dragon’s Breath?

 We were able to stop at the fire station and the EMTs were able to immediately start Johnny on an albuterol treatment and hook him up to an IV while preparing him for transport.
 The nebulizer was not improving his breathing at all and, by the time they got him loaded into the ambulance, he needed a shot of epinephrine.
 Johnny had a second breathing treatment and steroid on the way to the hospital and was doing so much better by the time we got to Flagler Hospital.

 What triggered this?
 The liquid nitrogen smoke from the Dragon’s Breath cereal.

-Finally, THANK YOU to the amazing heroes at the St. Johns County Fire Rescue station #12.
+Finally, THANK YOU to the amazing heroes at St. Johns County Fire Rescue station #12.
 The men there saved Johnny’s life.
-I am eternally gratefully.”
+I am eternally grateful.”